uraimo/MCP3008.swift/README.md

 # Summary

-This simple library read the values produced by the MCP3008 10 bits SPI-driven ADC.
-This components is able to convert analogical signal (with a voltage range defined by Vref, most of the time you'll put Vref and Vdd to 5V) to an integer value between 0 and 1023.
-This kind of component is extremely useful for example for boards like the RaspberryPis that don't have their own analog input pins like an Arduino.
+This simple library reads the values produced by the MCP3008 10 bits SPI-driven ADC.
+This component is able to convert analog signals (with a voltage range defined by Vref, most of the times you'll connect Vref and Vdd to 5V) to an integer value between 0 and 1023.
+ADCs are extremely useful for example for boards like the RaspberryPis that don't have their own analog input pins (like Arduinos or traditional embedded boards).

 ![MCP3008 diagram](https://github.com/uraimo/MCP3008.swift/raw/master/mcp3008.png)